 You don’t want to rely on just any inspector to do the job.
 When you are ordering an inspection for a property you are thinking about buying, it is critical to have the right person for the task at hand.
 Not all inspectors are the same.
 Some have certain specialties that may be advantageous for you.
 For example, you may want to find an inspector that knows a little more about pools if one happens to come with the house you are looking at.
-Below, we will offer some tips to help you choose your property inspector in Orlando!
+Below, we will offer some tips to help you choose your property inspector in Melbourne!

 Ask About Their Background

 Just like any interview, ask them about their background, how long they have been an inspector, and if they have any specialties.
 Ask what they did before becoming an inspector.
 Give them some major points if they were in the construction industry.
 Having someone on your team with a background in construction, plumbing, or electrical, is always a perk.
 Someone without this background may not have the first-hand experience you are looking for.

 While some reviews aren’t always indicative of the way someone does business, you will be able to learn more about them by hearing what others have to say.
 Check out sites like Angie’s List and Home Advisor to find out what actual customers have to say.
 You’ll need to take some reviews with a grain of salt, but an experienced property inspector should have a good number of reviews to give you a sense about how they work.

 Know What’s Included In The Inspection

 Before hiring a property inspector in the Melbourne area, you’ll want to make sure you know what is included in the inspection.
 Ask questions up front as some inspectors may not look at things you are expecting them to such as a chimney or roof.
 If this is the case, you may want to hire another inspector or look into hiring a specialty inspector for the job.